I-X Center: Ferris wheel

 The building's 125 ft tall Ferris wheel was a centerpiece of the annual I-X Indoor Amusement Park.
 It premiered at the 1992 Greater Cleveland Auto Show, at which time it was the world's tallest indoor Ferris wheel.
 The top of the wheel was enclosed in a glass atrium and rose approximately 35 ft above the main roof.
 It usually did not operate during trade shows.
 IRG stated that they would remove it but would attempt to find another maintainer for it.
 In April, it was announced that the Hall of Fame Village development in Canton would buy and install the Ferris Wheel and zipline there.
 The Ferris Wheel was removed in June 2022 and reopened as the Red Zone wheel in the Hall Of Fame Village in March 2023.
+The wheel went up for sale in 2026.